Lareine: Kamijo's Lareine (2000–2002)

 Although all other member's left, Kamijo decided to continue Lareine alone and created his own record label, Applause Records.
 This "solo project" continued until 2001 when he ceased Lareine activity and formed New Sodmy with Mayu.
 But New Sodmy only lasted a year up to 2002 and so Lareine resumed activity.

-Reunited (2003–2006)
+Reunited (2003–2006, 2015)

 On March 26, 2003 Emiru announced he was rejoining Lareine, as was new drummer Kazumi.
 On May 17, at a concert, Mayu also rejoined the group.
 On September 5, 2004 the album Never Cage was released.

 On March 1, 2006 Kazumi left the band and quit the music business.
 They recruited their roadie, Kazami, as support drummer and continued to perform.
-But Mayu started to blow off gigs and lose touch with the rest of the group, so in October Lareine announced they would disband in February 2007.
+But Mayu started to blow off gigs and lose touch with the rest of the group, so Lareine disbanded.
 Their last official performance was on October 31, 2006, with Hizaki filling in on guitar.
-Vocalist Kamijo, has since formed Versailles, with Hizaki.
-Emiru is now called Run and is the bassist for Anubis.
+Vocalist Kamijo went on to form Versailles with Hizaki.
+Emiru changed his name to Run and was bassist for Anubis.

+At his December 28, 2015 concert at Zepp DiverCity celebrating his 20th anniversary in music, Kamijo performed with Emiru, Mayu and Machi in a reunion of the classic Lareine lineup.